-A call to mission at Sinai
+A call to world missions at Sinai

 - Genesis 19 is one of the 120 Old Testament passages that reveal God's desire for world evangelism.